eclipse-4diac/4diac-examples/compliance_tests/README.md

 - examples demonstrating hierarchical groupings in IEC 61499

 ## Contents
-Each examples is commented with expected behavior in response to a certain trigger event.
+Each example is commented with expected behavior in response to a certain trigger event.

 ## Contributing
 We are looking for